-4) Players shall play in an age-appropriate bracket but may be permitted to play up whenever a player has demonstrated the ability to play competitively with players from the higher age bracket as determined by the player’s coach(s), the in-house coordinator, the Jaguars United Executive Committee, and the player’s parents.
+4) Players shall play in an age-appropriate bracket but may be permitted to play up whenever a player has demonstrated the ability to play competitively with players from the higher age bracket as determined by the player's coach(s), the in-house coordinator, the Thomas Jefferson Soccer Club Executive Committee, and the player's parents.
 Players may also be permitted to play down if their level of ability suggests that this would be beneficial to their soccer development and/or safety.
 In granting the decision to play up or play down in age, the utmost consideration will be given to:

 a) The safety of the player and/or other players in the program.